Global-Health-Engineering/injection-molding-with-resin-molds/README.md

 ![Hero Image](img/pictorial.png)

+# Resin Molds for Recycled Plastic Injection Molding Research at ETH Zürich

 # Resin Molds and Plastic Shredder System Research at ETH Zürich

+## Introduction
+This research project explores the use of resin molds for recycled plastic injection molding, building on the work of Precious Plastics and previous ETH Zürich projects.
+The goal was to develop practical guidelines for designing and manufacturing resin molds that can be used with recycled plastics like PP (polypropylene) and HDPE (high-density polyethylene) in small-scale recycling operations using the Holimaker Holipress Desktop Injection Moulding Machine.

 ## Motorized Shredder Linkage System
 **Key Achievement:** Designed and implemented a motor linkage system that increased shredding capacity from 1 to 20 bottle caps per minute, eliminating manual labor.